joecooper3/2015/wp-content/plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 * Moved the event delegation outside of the XHR response so that events are correctly bound to newly injected meta boxes

 = 1.4.1 =
-* Fixed bug in sql class that broke shortcodes in 1.4.0 (thanks cfuller)
+* Fixed bug in sql class that broke shortcodes in 1.4.0

 = 1.4.0 =
 * Secured SQL in query class via prepare()
-* Added allowed_tags parameter to advanced widget options so that html attributes can be preserved in excerpts
+* Added allowed_tags parameter to advanced custom widget options so that html attributes can be preserved in excerpts
 * Now loading custom stylesheet as well as and default stylesheet so that only override and new styles need to be added
 * Added get_the_intelliwidget_author_meta function to template tags to retrieve author info
 * Reorganized get_template to check child theme, then parent theme, then plugin templates directory for files